You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 Is muscle soreness a good sign?

-It can mean your muscles were challenged, but it is not a reliable measure of growth or progress.
+It can mean your muscles were challenged, but it isn’t a reliable measure of growth or progress.

 How long does it take muscles to recover after a workout?

-It depends on the workout, the muscle group, your sleep, nutrition, and training level.
-Some recovery begins quickly, but full recovery can take longer after hard sessions.
+It depends on the workout, the muscle group, your sleep, your nutrition, and your training level.
+Some recovery starts quickly, but full recovery can take longer after hard sessions.

 Why do my muscles feel weak after the gym?

-That usually happens because of fatigue, energy depletion, and the stress placed on muscle fibers during exercise.
+This usually happens because of fatigue, energy depletion, and the stress placed on muscle tissue during exercise.

 Medical Disclaimer: This article is for educational and informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always speak with a qualified healthcare professional about personal health concerns.